 Speaking of ergonomics, the desk is an adjustable-height, sit/stand desk, designed to combat office worker obesity and the physical stress resulting from sitting in the same place all day.

-The 1984 plastic cup has been replaced with a sturdy bottle of water that can be carried everywhere.
+The 1984 plastic cup has been replaced with a sturdy, reusable bottle of water that can be carried everywhere.

 In the dim, lower-left corner of the photo you can see a computer carrying case.
 It has wheels and an adjustable handle so I can take my office essentials (computer, office phone, water bottle, paper, pen) with me when I go to meetings.